 Gantter is a free web based project management application that is especially targeted for small businesses and home users.
 The biggest feature of Gantter that I like the most is that it can be easily integrated with Google docs.
 You can also import your MPP files created in Microsoft Project but Gantter will save files in XML format.
 You can either save your projects locally or on Gantter cloud servers.

-Teambox is another free web based project management tool.
-Teambox is much like a social network of all the people who are working on a project.
+Redbooth is another free web based project management tool.
+Redbooth is much like a social network of all the people who are working on a project.
 You can easily assign tasks, leave comments and fix due dates and this functionality is given just like we post anything on Facebook or any other social network.
 This makes it stand off from other project management tools.
-If your requirement is heavy collaboration among the team, Teambox is the perfect solution for you.
+If your requirement is heavy collaboration among the team, Redbooth is the perfect solution for you.
 The free edition of Teambox supports up to 3 projects and 50MB of online space.

 4. Rally Community Edition